-- 7. The President of the Chairmen's CommitteeScrutiny Liaison Committee, in conjunction with the Committee, will oversee the Scrutiny/PAC Engagement Code and the Scrutiny & PAC Proceedings Code of Practice. - 8.
-The Chief Minister and the President of the Chairmen's CommitteeScrutiny Liaison Committee, in conjunction with the Chief Executive of the States and the Head of ScrutinyAssistant Greffier (Committees and Panels), -will review this Scrutiny/PAC Engagement Code at least once a term (or as required).
-This process should include consultation with the Chairmen's Committee Scrutiny Liaison Committee and the Council of Ministers. - Chairsrmen and the President will ensure their respective Panels/Committee, Sub-Panels and Rapporteurs abide by Standing Orders, the Scrutiny/PAC Engagement Code and the Scrutiny & PAC Proceedings Code of Practice. - The Chairmen's Committee Scrutiny Liaison Committee will ensure that all Review Panels, which it establishes, abide by Standing Orders, the Scrutiny/PAC Engagement Code and the Scrutiny & PAC Proceedings Code of Practice. - 11.
+- 7. The President of the Scrutiny Liaison Committee, in conjunction with the Committee, will oversee the Scrutiny/PAC Engagement Code and the Scrutiny & PAC Proceedings Code of Practice. - 8.
+The Chief Minister and the President of the Scrutiny Liaison Committee, in conjunction with the Chief Executive of the States and the Assistant Greffier (Committees and Panels), will review this Scrutiny/PAC Engagement Code at least once a term (or as required).
+This process should include consultation with the Scrutiny Liaison Committee and the Council of Ministers. - 9.
+Chairs and the President will ensure their respective Panels/Committee, Sub-Panels and Rapporteurs abide by Standing Orders, the Scrutiny/PAC Engagement Code and the Scrutiny & PAC Proceedings Code of Practice. - 10.
+The Scrutiny Liaison Committee will ensure that all Review Panels, which it establishes, abide by Standing Orders, the Scrutiny/PAC Engagement Code and the Scrutiny & PAC Proceedings Code of Practice. - 11.
 Ministers and Assistant Ministers engaging with Scrutiny will abide by Standing Orders, the Protocol, the Code of Conduct for Elected Members and the Code of Conduct and Practice for Ministers and Assistant Ministers. - 12.
 The Chief Minister, Ministers and the Council of Ministers will use best endeavours to try to ensure that all Propositions on major policies and legislation are lodged 'au Greffe' at least six months before the date of the next elections so that sufficient time is factored in for Scrutiny purposes. - 13.
-The Chief Executive of the Government of Jerseyto the Council of Ministers and Head of the Public Service will ensure that the relevant Private Secretary within the Ministerial Office each Department/Ministry will nominates a suitably authorised official based within it to act as Scrutiny Liaison Officer (SLO) to the corresponding relevant Panel/PAC.
+The Chief Executive of the Government of Jersey and Head of the Public Service will ensure that the relevant Private Secretary within the Ministerial Office will act as Scrutiny Liaison Officer (SLO) to the corresponding Panel.
 For PAC, a suitably senior and authorised officer will be appointed from within the Office of the Chief Executive to act as Liaison Officer.
-Scrutiny Officer Committee and Panel Officers will conduct all liaison with Departments/Ministries via the SLOs unless otherwise agreed with the Private Secretary ose Officers. - C. Initial Consultation with Ministers and Relevant Officers
+Committee and Panel Officers will conduct all liaison with Departments/Ministries via the SLOs unless otherwise agreed with the Private Secretary.

+C. Initial Consultation with Ministers and Relevant Officers

-- 14. Prior to the Panels drawing up a schedule of Reviews, Ministers (or Assistant Ministers as delegated) will, at the request of a Panel, promptly provide a private briefing on the forthcoming work and priorities of their Departments, including target completion dates. - 15.
-Relevant Executive Officers (in accordance with paragraph 13) will liaise with Scrutiny OfficerCommittee and Panel Officers to provide detailed information on forthcoming work including draft policy papers and legislation. - 16.
-Requests to Departments for initial background information should be acknowledged promptly by relevant Officers to the relevant Scrutiny OfficerCommittee and Panel Officer, and best endeavours undertaken to provide the information requested within 5 working days.
+14. Prior to the Panels drawing up a schedule of Reviews, Ministers (or Assistant Ministers as delegated) will, at the request of a Panel, promptly provide a private briefing on the forthcoming work and priorities of their Departments, including target completion dates.

+- 15. Relevant Executive Officers (in accordance with paragraph 13) will liaise with Committee and Panel Officers to provide detailed information on forthcoming work including draft policy papers and legislation. - 16.
+Requests to Departments for initial background information should be acknowledged promptly by relevant Officers to the relevant Committee and Panel Officer, and best endeavours undertaken to provide the information requested within 5 working days.
 In requesting information, it is helpful for Panels to focus their requests so as to aid a quick response by Departments.